PaulChen2015/sicp-exercises/README.md

 # sicp-exercises
-sicp exercises in sbcl(Steel Bank Common Lisp)
+sicp exercises in sbcl and python